EndPointCorp/end-point-blog/2013/03/06/data-binding-in-web-applications.html.md

 </ul>
 ```

-Now—with this, you can manipulate the photos array however you like, and the UI will get auto-updated on its own.
+Now—​with this, you can manipulate the photos array however you like, and the UI will get auto-updated on its own.
 But this idea shines the most when it comes to implementing forms with it.
 Take a look at the following example:

 **# app/views/company.coffee**